brunoczim/thedes-design/src/01_game_spec/01_time.md

 and ends at the day whose lunar phase is "waxing crescent";
 thus, a month lasts 8 days.

+## Seasons

-Also, there are four seasons:
+There are four seasons:
 - Ware (14 days, first season)
 - Summer (13 days)
 - Harvest (14 days)
 - Winter (13 days)

+## Parts of the Day

-And there are four parts of the day:
+There are four parts of the day:
 - Sunrise (first part)
 - Daylight
 - Sunset
 - Night

+### Progression

-Intra-day, there is a linear time progression, but shifts from one part of the day to another is not linear.
+Intra-day, shifts from one part of the day to another are not linear.
 Each part of the day might last a different total time.
 In fact, the duration of each part of the day is not constant, it depends on the day of the year.